 - change the academic year of graduation (2019-20);

 - validate any exams taken in 2020-21 as valid exams for 2019-20;

 - include on the certificates an appropriate statement referring to the exams validated as a result of Law no. February 21, February 26, 2021.

-Students who will graduate by March 31, 2021, in the 2019-20 academic year are exempt from paying tuition fees for the 2020-21 academic year, including regional tax.
+Students who will graduate by March 31 or June 15, 2021, in the 2019-20 academic year are exempt from paying tuition fees for the 2020-21 academic year, including regional tax.

 Who does not benefit from the extension of the academic year?